Coffee Plant

 Coffee Plant in Commercial vs Specialty

-In Specialty coffee, producers often cultivate arabica varieties like Bourbon, Typica, SL28, or Gesha, valued for their complex flavours and potential for high scores.
+In Specialty coffee, producers often cultivate arabica varieties like Bourbon, Typica (including mutations like SL) , Caturra, Pacamara, heirlooms like Gesha, or well-performing hybrids such as Castillo and Batian.
+These varieties are valued for their flavour potential and quality consistency.
 Plant health is closely monitored, with careful management of shade, soil, and renovation to optimise both quality and resilience.

 In commercial coffee, the emphasis is on volume and durability.
 Arabica as well as Robusta are widely planted thanks to its higher yields, pest resistance, and lower production costs.